trigger-corp/trigger.io-file/module/docs/index.md

 ## Config options

 usage_description
-:   This key lets you describe the reason your app accesses the user's camera and photo library.
+:   This key lets you describe the reason your app accesses the user's media gallery.
 When the system prompts the user to allow access, this string is displayed as part of the alert.

 ##API